Tigalari script: Preservation

 The French Institute of Pondicherry was established in 1955 with a view to collecting all material relating to Saiva Āgamas, scriptures of the Saiva religious tradition called the Shaiva Siddhanta, which has flourished in South India since the The manuscript collection of the Institute was compiled under its Founder–Director, Jean Filliozat.
 The manuscripts, which are in need of urgent preservation, cover a wide variety of topics such as Vedic ritual, Saiva Agama, Sthalapurana and scripts, such as Grantha and Tamil.
 The collection consists of approximately 8,600 palm-leaf codices, most of which are in the Sanskrit language and written in Grantha script; others are in Tamil, Malayalam, Telugu, Nandinagari and Tigalari scripts.

 The Shaiva Agama is composed in Sanskrit and written in Tigalari script.
 Though there may be a few copies of these texts available elsewhere, this particular codex comes from southern Karnataka, providing glimpses into the regional variations and peculiarities in ritual patterns.
 The manuscript was copied in the 18th century on (sritala) palm leaf manuscripts.

 Apart from these they are also found in Dharmasthala, Ramachandrapura Matha of Hosanagar, Shimoga, Sonda Swarnavalli Matha of Sirsi and the Ashta Mathas of Udupi.

 Characters

-A chart showing a complete list of consonant and vowel combinations used in the Tigalari script.
+The following charts show a complete list of the consonants, vowels and mmarks used in the Tigalari script.